 - Heavy-duty and long-neck pin-on hooks are used for draperies with deep headers or those made from heavy material.

 To install pin-on drapery hooks:

-Locate the pleat stitching lines on the reverse side of the curtain header.
-At each stitching line, measure down from the top of the curtain header to the distance you determined in the previous step.
+- Locate the pleat stitching lines on the reverse side of the curtain header.
+At each stitching line, measure down from the top of the curtain header to the distance you previously determined.
 Insert the pin of one hook at this spot on the header material, pointing to the top of the header, and pull the pin upward as far as it will go.
 The pin part of the hook should be hidden within the fabric so it isn't visible from the curtain front.
 Install a hook at each pleat, plus one hook at each side edge of the curtain panel.

 Other Hook Types

 S-hooks are commonly used to hang shower curtains; the top part of the hook goes over the rod, and the bottom part fits the grommets in the curtain.
 S-hooks could also be used to hang an informal tie-top curtain from a cafe rod.

 Stationary hooks are used decoratively; hooks or knobs, such as coat hooks or vintage door knobs, are mounted above the window and curtain ties or tabs are placed over the hooks.
 The curtain panel remains stationary, but the curtain can be opened and closed with a tie-back at the side of the window.